-To Be Held February 24, 2023
+To Be Held February 20, 2024

-The Annual Meeting of shareholders of Hillenbrand, Inc., an Indiana corporation (the "Company"), will be held at the Company's headquarters at One Batesville Boulevard, Batesville, Indiana 47006, on Friday, February 24, 2023, at 10:00 a.m.
+The Annual Meeting of shareholders of Hillenbrand, Inc., an Indiana corporation (the "Company"), will be held at the Company's headquarters at One Batesville Boulevard, Batesville, Indiana 47006, on Tuesday, February 20, 2024, at 10:00 a.m.
 Eastern Standard Time, for the following purposes:

-- (1) to elect four members to the Board of Directors; - (2) to approve, by a non-binding advisory vote, the compensation paid by the Company to its Named Executive Officers ("Say on Pay Vote"); - (3) to approve, by a non-binding advisory vote, the frequency of future Say on Pay Votes; - (4) to ratify the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for fiscal year 2023; and - (5) to transact such other business as may properly come before the meeting and any postponement or adjournment of the meeting.
+- (1) to elect three members to the Board of Directors; - (2) to approve, by a non-binding advisory vote, the compensation paid by the Company to its Named Executive Officers ("Say on Pay Vote"); - (3) to ratify the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for fiscal year 2024; and - (4) to transact such other business as may properly come before the meeting and any postponement or adjournment of the meeting.

 We intend to hold the Annual Meeting in person, but we urge you to consider voting in advance of the meeting via one of the remote methods described in the proxy statement.
-The health and well-being of our employees and shareholders is a high priority, and we are sensitive to the public health and travel concerns our shareholders may have.
-Accordingly, if we determine that it is not possible or advisable to hold the Annual Meeting in person, we will announce alternative arrangements for the meeting, which may include a change in venue or holding the meeting solely by means of remote communication.
+If for any reason we determine that it is not possible or advisable to hold the Annual Meeting in person, we will announce alternative arrangements for the meeting, which may include a change in venue or holding the meeting solely by means of remote communication.
 We will announce any such change and the details on how to participate by press release, on our web site at https://ir.hillenbrand.com, and in a filing with the Securities and Exchange Commission.
 If you are planning to attend the Annual Meeting in person, please check our web site in advance for any updates to planned arrangements.

-In preparing for the Annual Meeting, we regularly review and consider the requirements, recommendations, and protocols that are issued and that may be issued by public health authorities and governments, including in relation to the COVID-19 pandemic.
+In preparing for the Annual Meeting, we regularly review and consider the requirements, recommendations, and protocols that are issued and that may be issued by public health authorities and governments.
 We require you to register your planned in-person attendance with us at least ten (10) business days prior to the meeting, by writing to the Investor Relations Department, Hillenbrand, Inc., One Batesville Boulevard, Batesville, Indiana 47006 or by email at investors@hillenbrand.com.
-Pre-registration and an admission ticket, as well as matching photo identification, are necessary to gain entrance to the secure area of our headquarters building where the meeting will be held.
-Although we plan to resume the social elements of our Annual Meeting such as food and beverage service, this will be subject to public health circumstances at the time, as well as any enhanced health and safety protocols we may have in place.
-We truly value the opportunity to have more personal engagement with our shareholders.
+Preregistration and an admission ticket, as well as matching photo identification, are necessary to gain entrance to the secure area of our headquarters building where the meeting will be held.
+We value the opportunity to have more personal engagement with our shareholders and require you to follow these procedures and any protocols we may have in place on the meeting date.